Beliavsky/Fortran-code-on-GitHub/README.md

 [Geophysical High-Order Suite for Turbulence (GHOST)](https://github.com/pmininni/GHOST): accurate and highly scalable pseudospectral code that solves a variety of PDEs often encountered in studies of turbulent flows.
 It is mainly developed by Pablo Mininni and Duane Rosenberg, with contributions from many users.

+[HeatFlow](https://github.com/ExeQuantCode/HeatFlow): software package for modelling dynamical heat transport in systems using finite difference methods, by Harry Mclean et al. The software is primarily designed to utilise the Cattaneo method, but the Fourier method can be used instead.

 [HORSES3D High-Order (DG) Spectral Element Solver](https://github.com/loganoz/horses3d): multiphysics environment where the compressible Navier-Stokes equations, the incompressible Navier–Stokes equations, the Cahn–Hilliard equation and entropy–stable variants are solved.
 Arbitrary high–order, p–anisotropic discretisations are used, including static and dynamic p–adaptation methods (feature-based and truncation error-based).

 [IMEXLB-1.0](https://github.com/lucaso19891019/IMEXLB-1.0): Lattice Boltzmann Method (LBM) proxy application code-suite for heterogeneous platforms (such as ThetaGPU).
 A ProxyApp, by definition, is a proxy for a full-fledged application code that simulates a wider array of problems.